rhyan10/unsupervised-learning-molecular-systems/README.md

 [This subset](./data/zinc-250k-sample.csv) is used to explore the various ways we can represent molecules computationally.

 #### QM7
-The QM7 dataset is also used for some of the walk-through examples using molecular structural information.
-A copy of the dataset is provided in [data/qm7.xyz](./data/qm7.xyz), and has already been preprocessed.
+The QM7 data set is also used for some of the walk-through examples using molecular structural information.
+A copy of the data set is provided in [data/qm7.xyz](./data/qm7.xyz), and has already been preprocessed.

 It includes SMILES strings, 3D coordinates, and various quantum properties.